sokno/gtm-template/README.md

 # Integration Guide
 ### 1. Selecting SourceKnowledge Conversion Tag.
 - Log into Google Tag Manager.
-- Goto `Tags` tab -> `New` -> `Tag Configuration` and search for `SourceKnowledge Conversion Tag` type.
+- Go to `Tags` tab -> `New` -> `Tag Configuration` and search for `SourceKnowledge Conversion Tag` type.

 ### 2. Create Data Layer
-The Data layer is a javascript code snippet used to send information to Google Tag Manager.
+The Data layer is a JavaScript code snippet used to send information to Google Tag Manager.
 This snippet should be placed directly on your website just before the GTM container snippet.
 E.g.
 #### For Home Page/All Pages - Lead
 ```
 <script type="text/javascript">